ly4k/Certipy/README.md

 The NT hash and the credential cache (TGT) can be used for further authentication with other tools.

-If the standard usage example doesn't work in your case, you can specify the required parameters manually, such as the KDC IP, username, and domain.
+If the example above doesn't work in your case, you can specify the required parameters manually, such as the KDC IP, username, and domain.

 ```bash
 $ certipy auth -pfx 'administrator.pfx' -username 'administrator' -domain 'corp.local' -dc-ip 172.16.19.100